 Total Credits | 120 |

-† | In addition to completing lower and upper division coursework in all areas of business, each student typically selects a business major before or during the first semester of the junior year.
-Required credits vary between 18-21 credits and are determined by the appropriate department.
+In addition to completing lower and upper-division coursework in all areas of business, each student typically selects a business major before or during the first semester of the junior year.
+18 major-specific credit hours are required as determined by the appropriate department.
 To broaden their expertise, students may complete more than one major in business, or a major and a minor in business.
-However, where courses overlap between two business majors, the course may be counted only once and credited to one functional area, i.e. Sports Marketing may be used in either the Marketing major or the Sports Business major but not both. |
+Outside of the Business Common Body of Knowledge (CBK), however, a maximum of one business course (3 credit hours) may be used to fulfill requirements in two business majors/minors.

-§ | Various immersion locations; only one may be used to satisfy International Business major requirements. |
+Various immersion locations; only one may be used to satisfy international business major requirements.

-Students will be on program probation if their GPA in major courses used to fulfill major requirements falls below a 2.00.
-Students will have one semester to increase their major cumulative GPA to a 2.00; if not, students will not be allowed to register for 3000 or 4000 level major courses.
+Students will be on program probation if their GPA in major-specific courses used to fulfill major requirements falls below a 2.00.
+Students will have one semester to increase their major-specific cumulative GPA to a 2.00; if not, students will not be allowed to register for 3000- or 4000-level major-specific courses.

 Students will be automatically placed on university probation if any of the following occur: